bob2u/b2uFramework-public/README/README_ACTION.md

 ```
 Now calling the above example using the same request URL will result in an `\Exception` stating `Missing required endpoint parameter (status)!`.

-Notice that the endpoint `isvalid` is requiring (1) parameter with the name **status** - as defined in the Method's argument list.
-In order to provide that argument to the Method a request URL such as:
+Notice that the endpoint `isvalid` requires (1) parameter with the name **status** - as defined in the Method's argument list.
+To provide that argument to the Method a request URL such as
 ```
 www.sitename.com/plugin_name/action_name/isvalid/Y/
 ```